-One of the questions I get most from visitors to Santiago or friends who are hosting visitors in the city is- “Where should we go to eat?”
+One of the questions I get most often from visitors or friends who are hosting visitors in the city is- “What are the best restaurants in Santiago?”

 Thankfully, if you know me at all, you know that food happens to be something I’m extremely passionate about.
 Also, lucky for me, there are tons of awesome restaurants all over the city of Santiago!
 I’ve got meticulously organized lists in never-ending excel sheets to prove it!